Support Home > WP Super Cache > Enable WP Cache debugging

 10:35:40 2943444 /favicon.ico wp_cache_get_cookies_values: Login/postpass cookie detected

-In this situation, WP Super Cache isn’t caching because the user is logged in.
-The Debug Log is alerting us to this on lines 2 and 3, in particular line 3 which gives the solution: Caching disabled for logged in users on settings page.
-To fix this, you would need to enable caching for logged in users in WP Super Cache’s settings.
+WP Super Cache isn’t caching because the user is logged in.
+The Debug Log flags to this on lines 2 and 3, specifically in line 3, where the logs says: Caching disabled for logged in users on settings page.

-Not Caching Due to POST Request
+Not caching due to POST request

 07:47:04 3675 /wp-admin/admin-ajax.php Not caching wp-admin requests.